bousterhout/Most-Use_Divvy-Bike-Stations/README.md

 # Most Used Divvy Bike Stations
-This file are for a demonstration of quantile regression as a statistical approach using dummy data as well as an analysis of what predicts the most and least used Divvy bike docking stations in 2016.
+These files are for a demonstration of quantile regression as a statistical approach using dummy data as well as an analysis of what predicts the most and least used Divvy bike docking stations in 2016.

 Data sources: